1922

 2021

 VFR & Fun.
-The fair, which began as a simple gathering, is the only event in Europe for the entire aviation industry.
+The fair, which began as a simple gathering, is the only event in Europe for the entire aviation industry, and on this occasion i record more than 1,000 planes landed at the airport in 3 days.

 2021